Hormone Journal

 Can I use a hormone health platform if I'm already seeing an endocrinologist?

-Some patients coordinate telehealth platforms with an existing endocrinologist for convenience and access, but transparent communication between providers is key to avoid duplicate testing or conflicting protocols.
+Some patients coordinate telehealth platforms with an existing endocrinologist for convenience and access, but transparent communication between providers is important to avoid duplicate testing or conflicting protocols.
 Some platforms may require exclusive care agreements.
 Discuss coordination plans with both providers before starting to ensure cohesive treatment management.

 What weight loss medications are typically included in comprehensive hormone programs?